nikos-glikis/ShodanScanner/README.md

 ShodanScanner
 =============

 ShodanScanner is a multithreaded shodan search results exporter.
+It uses some clever tricks to bypass limitations in results and returns lots of results for specific searches even with a free account.

+It does not need a payed account, but if you have one the number of the results returned are even greater.

 Set shodan.ini with the appropriate options.